wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/smart-contract-quickstart/smart_contract_basics.md

 Permissions can also enable your smart contracts to handle notifications and make action calls to other smart contracts (using the `eosio.code` permission).

- Refer to EOSIO's <a href="https://developers.eos.io/welcome/v2.0/protocol-guides/accounts_and_permissions" target="_blank">Accounts and Permissions</a> for more information.
+ Refer to EOS Network's guide <a href="https://docs.eosnetwork.com/docs/latest/protocol/accounts_and_permissions" target="_blank">Accounts and Permissions</a> for more information.

 ### Persist Data